EMDR Therapy Wheaton, IL

 Our top priority is to create a safe and calming environment during our initial phase of therapy.
 In cases where the EMDR approach may not be suitable, we are well-equipped to incorporate other effective therapy techniques to meet your specific situation.
 Client often reports several change in their mental health including but not limited to:

-Beginning EMDR therapy can be overwhelming, but your therapist will guide you through each stage of the treatment, addressing any questions you may have.
-In essence, EMDR therapy comprises eight stages aimed at establishing safety, gathering your history, developing coping tools, and processing traumatic memories.
+While starting EMDR therapy may seem overwhelming, your therapist will guide you through each step, answering any questions along the way.
+The process involves eight stages, focusing on building safety, understanding your history, developing coping strategies, and processing traumatic memories.

 only with few steps